Create delicious and flavorful homemade bagels with sourdough starter

 Instructions

-- Whisk water, sourdough starter, and 17 grams of molasses in a medium bowl until combined.
+- Whisk water, sourdough starter, and 17 grams of molasses in a medium sized bowl until combined.

-- In a separate large bowl combine bread flour and salt.
-Combine the wet ingredients with the flour using your hands or a bowl scraper just until a shaggy dough forms.
+- In a separate large bowl, combine bread flour and salt.
+Pour the wet ingredients into the flour and combine using your hands or a bowl scraper, just until a shaggy dough forms.

-- Turn the oven to 200°F. Place the dough in a clean glass bowl and cover with plastic wrap.
-Allow the dough to rise on top of the warm oven (not in the oven) until it’s doubled in size, about 7-8 hours.
+- Place the dough in a clean glass bowl and cover with plastic wrap.
+Allow the dough to rise in a warm area until it’s doubled in size, about 7-8 hours.
 The time it takes to double in size can vary depending on the climate and temperature of your house.

 - Prepare two baking sheets generously sprinkled with cornmeal.

-- Punch down the risen dough a few times to release some of the gas that formed.
-On a clean, unfloured surface, remove the dough from the bowl.
+- Gently punch down the risen dough a few times to release some of the gas that formed.
+On a clean, un-floured surface, remove the dough from the bowl.
 Using a bench scraper, divide the dough into pieces weighing about 107g each.

 - Once the bagels float, begin to boil the water over high heat in the stockpot.
 Once the water is at a rolling boil, add in molasses, a tablespoon at a time, until the water is dark brown.